 The white paper also discussions alternative processes that may be deployed which also allow selection of cardholder verification methods – merchant cardholder verification selection and issuer preference for and cardholder selection of cardholder verification method.
 Merchant and issuer considerations are described for these alternative approaches.
-The June 2017 update of the white paper clarifies implementation approaches and stakeholder considerations for these alternative processes.

 While considerations for all constituents have been outlined in this paper, it is highly recommended that issuers, acquirers and processors seek guidance from the payment networks with whom they connect, and that merchants speak to their merchant service provider before planning implementation.